 1st step: You Get Your Inventory to Amazon

 In the wake of Amazon’s FBA stock prep guidelines, all inventory sent to Amazon FBA has to be properly labeled, prepped, and packed.
 You begin by setting up a shipping plan in your Seller Central dashboard.
-Here, you can choose one of Amazon’s Partnered Carriers for inbound stock, since you are hard-pressed to find cheaper prices than what Amazon’s inbound shipping offers.
+Here, you can choose one of Amazon’s Partnered Carriers for the inbound stock, since you are hard-pressed to find cheaper prices than what Amazon’s inbound shipping offers.

 Step 2: Amazon Stores and Keep Tabs on Inventory in Their Warehouse

-Once Amazon receives your inventory, it sorts and stores it in their acres of storage facility.
+Once Amazon receives your inventory, it sorts and stores it in their acres of the storage facility.
 Your stock can be shifted from one warehouse to another if another geographical location sees more demand.
 For instance, if a major portion of your orders come from the east coast let’s say, wouldn’t it be more economically feasible to shift the bulk of your stock to their eastern warehouses?
-Not to mention, they can ensure speedy deliveries, less chances of damage to the products, and less disruption.
+Not to mention, they can ensure speedy deliveries, fewer chances of damage to the products, and less disruption.
 Don’t worry.
 This process is internal and doesn’t involve you.

 Step 3: You can List Products for sale on your website or other Marketplaces other than Amazon as well

-Start adding your products to Amazon, your e-commerce website, or other seller marketplaces.
+So before you list down your products on Amazon, firstly perform a thorough and detailed Amazon product research.
+Once you have assembled all the relevant products which you need to sell in one place, then start adding your products to Amazon, your e-commerce website, or other seller marketplaces.
 Market your brand/products as best as you can via all marketing avenues available to you, such as Amazon PPC ads, social media, email, and wait for it to start raining orders.

 Step 4: Customers place orders

 As soon as a customer places an order on Amazon, it is directly processed by Amazon and sent for fulfillment.
-On the other hand, all orders received through other marketplaces or your business website have to routed to Amazon for MCF fulfillment via your connected system.
+On the other hand, all orders received through other marketplaces or your business website have to route to Amazon for MCF fulfillment via your connected system.
 Alternatively, you can create an MCF fulfillment order.

 5. Amazon picks Items, packs, and ships orders to customers

 All orders are ultimately routed to Amazon’s warehouses for fulfillment.
-Amazon’s Personnel pick the orders, secure the boxes, print the shipping labels, and transport your orders to buyers.
+Amazon’s Personnel picks the orders, secure the boxes, print the shipping labels, and transport your orders to buyers.
 For Amazon orders, buyers also receive an email incorporating tracking information.
 Not to mention, Amazon also takes care of any shipment-related customer service issues, leaving your hands free.
-As your busienss grows, you can also leverage third-party Amazon seller tools to help streamline FBA management tasks for you.
+As your business grows, you can also leverage third-party Amazon seller tools to help streamline FBA management tasks for you.